Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 pharmachologic effect

-Combined drug for topical use.
+Combined drug for local use.

 Inactive against aerobic bacteria.